-As stated in the Presidential Memorandum Regarding Finding and Recapturing Improper Payments, on March 10, 2010, there was an expansion in the use of “Payment Recapture Audits,” which is a process where highly skilled accounting specialists and fraud examiners use different tools and technology to examine payment records and uncover problems such as duplicate payments, payments for services not rendered, overpayments, and fictitious vendors.
+As stated in the Presidential Memorandum Regarding Finding and Recapturing Improper Payments, on March 10, 2010, there was an expansion in the use of “Payment Recapture Audits,” which is a process where highly skilled accounting specialists and fraud examiners use different tools and technology to examine payment records and uncover problems such as:

 “An estimated $54 billion was lost through improper Medicare and Medicaid payments in 2009.
 Obama is seeking to crack down on waste and fraud as his administration strives to secure an overhaul of the $2.5 trillion healthcare system to contain costs and expand coverage to tens of millions of more Americans.”

-- Earlier this year, a jury found Pfizer owed Wisconsin $9 million for violating the state Medicaid fraud law more than 1.4 million times by purposely overcharging the state for prescription drugs.
-The company faces potential fines from $140 million to $21 billion.
+- In 2010, a jury found Pfizer owed Wisconsin $9 million for violating the state Medicaid fraud law more than 1.4 million times by purposely overcharging the state for prescription drugs.

-- Also in 2009, UnitedHealth, a leading insurance company, paid $350 million to settle lawsuits brought by the American Medical Association and other physician groups for shortchanging consumers and physicians for medical services outside its preferred network.
+- In 2009, UnitedHealth paid $350 million to settle lawsuits for shortchanging consumers and physicians for medical services outside its preferred network.

 - In 2003, GlaxoSmithKline paid $88 million in civil fines for overcharging Medicaid for its anti-depressant Paxil.

-- Also in 2000, Humana paid $14.5 million to settle federal charges of overcharging government health programs.
+- In 2000, Humana paid $14.5 million to settle federal charges of overcharging government health programs.

-- In 2000, the Hospital Corporation of America agreed to pay $745 million to settle civil charges that it systematically defrauded Medicare, Medicaid and other federally-funded health programs.
+- Also in 2000, the Hospital Corporation of America agreed to pay $745 million to settle civil charges that it systematically defrauded Medicare, Medicaid and other federally-funded health programs.

 “Medicaid and private insurance companies are also struggling with fraud.
 But there are a few factors that make Medicare almost a perfect target.
 One is that it’s a trusting system, set up to serve honest physicians — with few safeguards designed to weed out false claims.
 Also, most claims are paid automatically, so there’s little or no person-to-person contact.”